 1. Knowledge sharing

 A great resource that shouldn’t go untapped is your own sales team.
-We like to use the term “re-living” what sales reps are experiencing in the line of fire, and these scenarios allow you to coach back to your sales training and the “way” your company sells.
+We like to use the term “re-living” what sales reps are experiencing in the line of fire.
+That’s because these scenarios allow you to coach back to your sales training and the “way” your company sells.
 Understanding your value proposition can start by higher exposure to common objections.

 Some sales people fear objections and look for ways to avoid them.
 When, in fact, these are fantastic opportunities to deliver how your value will fill the customer’s needs.
 Convincing, bullet-proof response suggestions to difficult objections are a crucial part of the sales process.
 In the end, they demonstrate authority and integrity on behalf of your company and make a successful close more likely.